keboola/connection-docs/transformations/index.md

 You can easily access previous versions of all transformations in a bucket and see what has changed.

 ## Copy Transformation
-You can copy an individual transformation into a transformation bucket (either the same or different one).
+You can copy an individual transformation into a transformation bucket (either the same or a different one).

 {: .image-popup}
 ![Screenshot - Copy transformation](/transformations/copy.png)